Zzc456/fancontrolm5stack/README.md

 # Features

 1. Continuously monitor data from the Power Meter, Heart Rate Sensor, and Cadence Sensor, and publish these updates to the MQTT server.
-2. The ESP32 subscribes to the MQTT server, retrieves the latest sensor data, and—based on pre-programmed logic—controls the fan by turning it on/off or adjusting its speed accordingly.
+2. The ESP32 board subscribes to the MQTT server, retrieves the latest sensor data, and—based on pre-programmed logic—controls the fan by turning it on/off or adjusting its speed accordingly.

 # Acknowledgments